Hosamov/exclusions-db/README.md

 - ✔ Edited individual PENDING exclusion to display '__/__/__' in "date", "effective", and "expires on" lines.
 Edited exclusions.pug.

+## 9/26/2023
+- Fixed bug - home.js line 47: check if pending is $ne TRUE (from false)

 ## PLANNED FEATURES:
 - Email users - opt in to see when new exclusion has been added to the list
 - Include list of RCWs/Policy points to choose from during exclusion creation process.